buzzqrd/msteg/README.md

 Upcoming updates will soon include a man page and help page, as well as better support for stdin and stdout.

+### Future Plans
+- PNG support
+- Variation in bit usage (not just the lowest order bit)
+- Passcodes to change the encoding pattern

 ## Contributing
 Contributions are welcome to this repository.
 The main goal of this project is to make a simple, lightweight, portable C implementation of a steganographic tool.
 Any contributions that help to fulfill this goal are greatly appreciated.